Hientrietman/QLSV-Prelude/README.md

 # Project Title
-Student management systen with Krupton for GUI
+Student management systen with Krypton for GUI

 ## Steps to Setup the Project